Space Race: Cold War Competition Explained — Reading Comprehension

 "Aldrin Apollo 11" by Neil A. Armstrong / Source: Wikimedia Commons (Public domain).

-Interesting Fact: The first words spoken on the Moon were, “That’s one small step for man, one giant leap for mankind,” by astronaut Neil Armstrong during the Apollo 11 mission.
+Interesting Fact: The famous phrase, "That's one small step for man, one giant leap for mankind," was spoken by Neil Armstrong as he became the first person to step onto the moon in 1969.

 Who launched Sputnik in 1957?